 Music as she walks slowly to the altar” (Chris de Burgh)

 Classic English hymns – Jerusalem, Thine be the Glory – are drowned out by a brass band in this small English country church.
 The readings are taken.
 Firstly, by an elderly lady friend of the bride, who reads slowly, beautifully, and with the greatest dignity, and secondly by the bride’s grandfather, a devoted Christian man whose soft Geordie accent and clear faith illuminate the words.

 At the Signing of the Register, the band play a wonderful and moving piece written by a songwriter known to many of us.
 This is the brass band’s finest moment, and it is achingly beautiful.
 And then, out into the churchyard for the photos.

 A bridesmaid approaches my wife discreetly, holding some keys.
-The confetti…it is still at the Bride’s Mother’s house…might we fetch it?
+The confetti…it is still at the bride’s mother’s house…might we fetch it?
 Off we go on a short car journey, a Confetti mercy dash, and the day is saved.
-No-one is the wiser.
+No-one is any the wiser.

 The afternoon tea

 To the village hall, on foot.
 A journey of a few hundred yards on a pleasant summer afternoon.
 Eventually, after standing around drinking Prosecco for a time, we’re all seated in our places.
 The warm wind billows the curtains in through the open French doors.
 More Prosecco.
 And then there is cake and sandwiches, served on vintage china.
 Tea is brought in, in large teapots.